Active case

 Key takeaways about Facebook mental health lawsuit

-• Facebook is facing lawsuits for mental health harms users have suffered from the platform’s design.
+• Facebook is facing lawsuits for mental health harms that users claim to have suffered from the platform’s design.

-• It is being argued that Facebook use has been linked to addiction and other mental health harms, such as anxiety, depression and suicide.
+• Users are asserting that Facebook use has been linked to addiction and other mental health harms, such as anxiety, depression and suicide.

 • Facebook mental health lawsuits are part of a larger multidistrict litigation (MDL) against multiple social media companies.
-There were more than 550 actions pending in the federal MDL as of August 2024.
+From January 2024 to October 2024, the number of pending actions increased by more than 51 percent.

 The dangers of Facebook